top of page

 Stop Guessing Your Rent Budget

 You probably have a number in your head for rent.
-But that number is either too optimistic or it’s so cautious you end up looking at places that feel like storage lockers.
+But that number is either too optimistic or so cautious that you end up looking at places that feel like storage lockers.
 This is where a rental calculator helps.
 You punch in your income, maybe a few other bits like bills or debts, and it spits out a rough number.

 Seeing the Whole Picture, Not Just Rent